kwameopareasiedu/react-simple-widgets/src/widgets/calendar/calendar-usage.md

     During render, this function is called for every calendar day in the month.
 This function should return true if the calendar day should be made active.

+- `validator?: (date: string) => string`

+  If specified, the selected date is passed to this function to validate.
+This function should return a string error message or null if no error.
+If an error message is returned, `onChange` is not called with the selected date.

 - `onChange: (date: string) => void`

   This function is called with the selected date when the calendar date is clicked on.
 The date has the format `YYYY-MM-DD`.